maypattaranan/igjavascript/README.md

-# Instagram Like and Comment
+# Instagram: Like and Comment functionality
 A simple Instagram cloned page using HTML, vanilla CSS and Javascript
 Function:
 - Like button